- Government of Canada

 Community Services Partnership Program

 The Community Services Partnership Program (CSPP) facilitates access to services that improve social outcomes for vulnerable, marginalized and high-risk communities.
-The grants provide ongoing funding to community-based programs that: are designed for vulnerable, marginalized and high-risk communities; clearly identify a social service need of this community and focus on achieving attainable, measurable results, and maximize the capacity-building approach to be effective.
+The programs are designed for vulnerable, marginalized and high-risk communities; clearly identify a social service need of this community and focus on achieving attainable, measurable results, and maximize the capacity-building approach to be effective.

 The Ontario Works program provides short-term financial support to eligible individuals, and assists them as they work towards their goal of finding paid employment.